wp-plugins/nextgen-facebook/readme.txt

 Tested Up To: 3.7
 Stable Tag: 6.13.0

-Improve the appearance and ranking of your Posts, Pages and eCommerce Products in Google Search and social websites.
+Improve the appearance and ranking of WordPress Posts, Pages, and eCommerce Products in Google Search and social websites.

 == Description ==